Matthias Peter Machner, Ph.D.

 Uncovering Virulence Mechanisms of the Intracellular Pathogen Legionella pneumophila

-Many Gram-negative bacteria use type IV secretion systems (T4SSs) to deliver bacterial effector proteins into host cells, where they modulate signaling events to create an environment supportive of bacterial growth.
+Many Gram-negative bacteria manipulate host cell signaling or trafficking events in order to create an intracellular environment supportive of bacterial growth.
 One of those microbes is Legionella pneumophila, the causative agent of a life-threatening pneumonia called Legionnaires' disease.
-Upon phagocytosis by alveolar macrophages, L. pneumophila uses a type IV secretion system (T4SS) to deliver a large number of bacterial proteins, or effectors, into the host-cell cytosol through the Dot/Icm T4SS (Figure 1).
-Some of those effectors help L. pneumophila redirect proteins and membrane material of the infected cell to its Legionella-containing vacuole (LCV), thereby establishing a protective compartment resembling host-cell endoplasmic reticulum (ER).
+Upon phagocytosis by alveolar macrophages, L. pneumophila uses a type IV secretion system (T4SS) to deliver a large number of bacterial proteins, or effectors, into the host-cell cytosol (Fig. 1).
+Some of those effectors help L. pneumophila to redirect proteins and membrane material of the infected cell to its Legionella-containing vacuole (LCV), thereby establishing a protective compartment resembling host-cell endoplasmic reticulum (ER).
 L. pneumophila mutants with a non-functional T4SS are avirulent, underscoring the importance of the translocated effector proteins for L. pneumophila infection.
 The main focus of our laboratory is to identify and characterize host-pathogen interactions during L. pneumophila infection and to determine their importance for bacterial virulence.

 Dr. Matthias P. Machner graduated from the German college Gymnasium Carolinum of Osnabrueck in 1991.
 He obtained his Diploma in Biology in 1998 after working with Dr. Hildgund Schrempf at the University of Osnabrueck.
 Dr. Machner received his Ph.D. degree in Life Sciences (Dr. rer. nat.) from the Carolo Wilhelmina University of Braunschweig, Germany in 2002, graduating with highest distinction (summa cum laude).
 He then moved to Boston, Massachusetts, where he pursued postdoctoral studies with Dr. Ralph R. Isberg at Tufts University School of Medicine.
 In 2008, Dr. Machner accepted a tenure-track investigator position in the Cell Biology and Metabolism Program as Head of the Unit on Microbial Pathogenesis which has been committed to deciphering the molecular mechanisms underlying Legionnaires’ disease, a severe pneumonia caused by the bacterium Legionella pneumophila.
 Since approval of his tenure in 2016, Dr. Machner’s has continued his work on L. pneumophila virulence strategies.
 His laboratory recently made the discovery that the human Hippo pathway, a conserved signaling route best known for its importance in tissue development as well as tumorigenesis, also plays an unexpected role during infection by L. pneumophila.